-Popping up all over Texas we are seeing homes built with flexible cellulosic fiber boards, or non-wood structural panels.
-At first glance, it looks (and feels) to me as if one of the three little pigs built a house out of cardboard instead of OSB.
-These homes are vulnerable to complete demolition in storm seasons.
-Past tornadoes have obliterated entire home sites built with these non-wood panels.
-Homeowners are unsuspecting of the sheathing materials used; after all, out of sight, out of mind.
-What really matters are the counter tops, right?
+Popping up all over Texas are homes being built with flexible cellulosic fiber boards, or non-wood structural panels.
+These homes, essentially made of a cardboard-like material, are vulnerable to complete demolition in storm seasons.
+In fact, past tornadoes have obliterated entire home-sites built with these non-wood panels.
+Unsuspecting homeowners may be unaware of the sheathing materials used—out of sight, out of mind—instead focusing on the aesthetics, such as counter tops and paint colors.

-To shed light on this issue, I sat down with Karyn Beebe, LEED AP and Regional Manager Field Services Division of the American Plywood Association and structural panel expert to discuss.
+To help us help you better understand the science and safety of structural panels, RoyOMartin Business Development Manager Tony Rocha sat down with Karyn Beebe, LEED AP and Regional Manager Field Services Division of the American Plywood Association.

 Karyn: Generally speaking, a wood structural panel is defined by the IBC and IRC as plywood or OSB.
 For example, the IRC states the following:

 WOOD STRUCTURAL PANEL: A panel manufactured from veneers; or wood strands or wafers; bonded together with waterproof synthetic resins or other suitable bonding systems.
 Examples would be plywood, oriented strand board (OSB) or composite panels.

 Tony: So homeowners want to ask their builders for wood structural panels.
 That one word can make a difference, can’t it?
 These other panels out there in the building industry, are they being used as structural panels without meeting these qualifications?